programmfabrik/easydb-documentation/content/sysadmin/configuration/easydb-server.yml/plugins/ldap/_index.en.md

 TLS_REQCERT never
 ```

-- To make sure that your desired version of `ldap.conf` is used inside the container and endures re-creation of the container (e.g. during updates) create the easydb-server-container with an additional `volume` for this file:
+- To make sure that your desired version of `ldap.conf` is used inside the container and endures re-creation of the container (e.g. during updates) create the `easydb-server`-container with an additional `volume` for `ldap.conf`:

 ```
 docker run -d -ti \